If you’re serious about cutting your carbon footprint, solar electricity for homes is one way to accomplish your goal.

 If the ratio of kwh generated to watts of capacity installed is substantially lower than what your installer estimates, ask your installer why this might be.
 It could be that the referral customer has problems with their site (shadows on the panels, suboptimal orientation or angle, poor ventilation under panels causing heat buildup in summer).
 Also remember that predicted hours of sunlight per year is an average, and some years are sunnier than others.
 But it could be that the salesperson is giving a best-case scenario estimate to make it easier for you to cost-justify the installation.
 Use your judgment.

 Remember that solar electricity for homes is only fully efficient when every photovoltaic cell in every panel in your system is exposed to full sunlight.
-Even the tiniest shadow of a tree branch on one photovoltaic cell can dramatically decrease the efficiency of the overall system.
+Even the tiniest shadow of a tree branch on one photovoltaic cell can dramatically decrease the efficiency of a given panel, and shade on a single panel affects the output of the overall system.
 So make sure your sizing takes into account all shading from chimneys, other buildings, utility poles, satellite TV dishes, and trees.

 Will your solar electric system produce more energy than it takes to manufacture?